-Until now the solution has been a quick bit between work and curtain up, or art on an empty stomach.
-Now the London Symphony Orchestra has come up with its first series of one-hour concerts designed to dissolve the cares of the day and ending early enough to release you in time for a meal out?
+Until now the solution has been a quick bite between work and curtain up, or art on an empty stomach.
+Now the London Symphony Orchestra has unveiled the second in its series of one-hour concerts designed to dissolve the cares of the day and ending early enough to release you in time for a meal out or time at home.

-Booking opens on 3 February 2017.
+Booking is open.
 Wild card tickets at £10 secure a seat, but you won't know whereabouts until you arrive...

 |Nearest tube||Barbican (underground)|

 13 Nov 18 – 27 Mar 19, 6:30 PM – 7:30 PM